wangzhe3224/wangzhe3224.github.io/source/_posts/rl1.md

 $$A_t = argmax_a\Big[Q_t(a) + c\sqrt{\frac{ln t}{N_t(a)}}\Big]$$

+The idea here is to add exploration more wisely.
+So if an action is not selected for a long time, it is more likely to be selected, and if an action has been selected a lot of time, it is more likely to be selected (stick with optimal action, i.e. exploiate. )

 ## Gradient Bandits

 we can also learn a preference of each action, $H_t(a)$.
 The more preference, the more change to take that action.
 But preference is a relative value.